mrlegendre/Martian_Token_Crowdsale/README.md

 ![](/Images/application-image.png)

-Develop a monetary system based on blockchain technology to define a cryptocurrency named KaseiCoin.
-KaseiCoin will be a fungible token that’s ERC-20 compliant.
+Develop a monetary system based on blockchain technology on Remix IDE using Solidity to define a cryptocurrency named KaseiCoin.
+KaseiCoin will be a fungible token that’s ERC-20 compliant using OpenZeppelin libraries.
 A crowdsale will be launched that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.

+In this repository the smart contract "KaseiCoinCrowdsale.sol" calls the smart contract for the minted Kasei Coin "KaseiCoin.sol".
+Below are screenshots testing the crowdsale section and ETH raised.

 ## Compiled KaseiCoin.sol
 ![](/Evaluation_Evidence/1-compiled_Kcoin.png)